easyretrofit/retrofit-spring-boot-starter/README.md

   }
 }
 ```
-and you could add your custom OKHttpClient  Interceptor
+and you could add your custom OKHttpClient Interceptor, pls extends BaseInterceptor, RetrofitResourceContext provides enough content for you to use

 ```
 public class MyRetrofitInterceptor2 extends BaseInterceptor {
     public MyRetrofitInterceptor2(RetrofitResourceContext context) {